-A self-tape can either make or break you when auditioning for a project.
-As a casting director we sort through hundreds, sometimes thousands, of self-tapes for any given film, television show, or commercial we’re actively working on so it can be difficult to stand out from the crowd if you don’t know the secrets of how to make a great clip.
+A self-tape can make or break an actor’s chances when auditioning for a project.
+As a casting director, I sort through hundreds (sometimes thousands) of self-tapes for any given film, television show, or commercial we’re actively working on—so it can be difficult to stand out from the crowd if you don’t know the secrets of how to make a great self-taped audition.
 Here are the top five things I look for in a self-submission that will help you outshine your competition.

 When you’re self-submitting, casting folks have high expectations.
 Even though you may have just received the copy, we assume that you’ve had time to work on the material and can bring your A-game.
 So make sure you memorize the copy as well as make strong choices for your character.
 Take the time to do the work and please make sure the recorded take you submit is your best one!
 If you find it hard to choose which take is best, then ask your agent or colleagues to help you decide.
 Believe it or not, some talent will submit their first and only take.
 Remember, your self-tape will be what we’re basing our decision on, so make sure it reflects what you can do!